Warm Roasted Root Vegetable Salad with Hazelnuts, Chèvre and Aged Balsamic

 - 1 red beet, peeled Add to list

 - 1 medium yam, peeled Add to list

-- 2 tablespoons extra virgin oil Add to list
+- 2 tablespoons extra virgin olive oil Add to list

 - 1/2 cup hazelnuts Add to list

 - 4 to 6 ounces chèvre or feta cheese Add to list

 - Balsamic vinegar or your favorite vinaigrette Add to list

 - Crusty bread, for serving Add to list